dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 </Shell>
 ```

-This implicit conversion automatically wraps each `ShellContent` object in a <xref:Microsoft.Maui.Controls.Tab> object.
+This implicit conversion automatically wraps each <xref:Microsoft.Maui.Controls.ShellContent> object in a <xref:Microsoft.Maui.Controls.Tab> object.

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.
+This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object.

 ## Bottom and top tabs

-When more than one `ShellContent` object is present in a <xref:Microsoft.Maui.Controls.Tab> object, a top tab bar is added to the bottom tab, through which the <xref:Microsoft.Maui.Controls.ContentPage> objects are navigable:
+When more than one <xref:Microsoft.Maui.Controls.ShellContent> object is present in a <xref:Microsoft.Maui.Controls.Tab> object, a top tab bar is added to the bottom tab, through which the <xref:Microsoft.Maui.Controls.ContentPage> objects are navigable:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"